16 Simple Personal Branding Tips to Make You Stand Out at Work

 Find your major weaknesses

-4. Does any part of your education or training need improvement?
+• What aspects of your education need improvement?

 What are your passions?